larry-athey/climate-czar/README.md

 Output switches really don't even have to physically exist.
 Since their operation is controlled with on/off bash scripts, these scripts can also be used to send email/SMS notifications or even make a curl URL call.
 Input sensors/switches can be assigned to multiple output switches, so you can easily receive a notification any time that a physical output switch is toggled on and off.

+The custom Wordpress plugin is only necessary for adding, configuring, and deleting input devices and output switches.
+The system will continue to run in the background without the web server even running.
+The plugin also provides dashboards and histograms to give you a visual representation of all devices and charts that you can use to fine tune your settings.

 This system will run effectively on a Raspberry PI with a LAMP stack and anything else up to a high performance virtual private server.